Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Introduction

 \subsection{Organization}

-The present survey is structured as follows.
-Firstly, in section \ref{section: Prior arts} we review the relevant literature from a theoretical perspective, classifying the contributions across information/communication, control theories and computer science theory.
-Secondly, in section~\ref{section: problem formulation} we introduce a common conceptual framework along with the corresponding assumptions to clearly delimit the problems that are addressed within this survey.
-Subsequently, in section \ref{section: applications}, we focus on concrete application areas by specifying the general framework to match the underlying system model and we structure the relevant literature.
-Last but not least, section \ref{sec:open problems} offers a list of open research topics and challenges pertinent to task-oriented communication system design.
+This survey paper is structured as follows.
+In Section \ref{section: Prior arts}, we review the relevant literature from a theoretical perspective, classifying the contributions across information/communication, control theories and computer science.
+In Section~\ref{section: problem formulation}, we introduce a common conceptual framework along with the corresponding assumptions to clearly delimit the problems that are addressed within this survey.
+In Section \ref{section: applications}, we first focus on concrete application areas by specifying the general framework to match the underlying system model and then structure the relevant literature.
+Section \ref{sec:open problems} offers a list of open research topics and challenges pertinent to task-oriented communications system design.